5414 - 2019 85c Literary Arts: Walt Whitman

 Read More - Click Here

-U.S. #5414
+US #5414

-Issue Date: September 12, 2019
+First Day of Issue: September 12, 2019

-First Day City: Huntington Station, NY
+First Day City: Huntington Station, New York

 Printed by: Ashton Potter (USA) Ltd.